emilyanthony4244/Sheikah_Slate/README.md

 ### Materials

-Soldering Iron, a computer capable of running the Arduino IDE, glue, Philips head screwdriver, double sided tape
+Soldering Iron, a computer capable of running the Arduino IDE, glue, Philips head screwdriver, double sided tape.

-<p align=”center”>AND</p>
+<p align="center">AND</p>

-FDM 3D printer capable of printing clear and solid color PLA filament with a minimum build volume of 275mm x 175mm x 25mm
+FDM 3D printer capable of printing clear and solid color PLA filament with a minimum build volume of 275mm x 175mm x 25mm.

-<p align=”center”>OR</p>
+<p align="center">OR</p>

 FDM 3D printer capable of printing solid PLA/ABS/PETG/etc AND an SLA printer capable of printing clear UV resin.
-I use an Anycubic Photon Mono X
+I use an Anycubic Photon Mono X for SLA prints and a Creality CR10s Pro V2 for FDM prints.

-<p align=”center”>OR</p>
+<p align="center">OR</p>

-Money to spend at www.HUBS.com or www.shapeways.com to outsource prints
+Money to spend at www.HUBS.com or www.shapeways.com to outsource prints.

 See the BOM in root directory for parts information.
+3D print costs are estimates and will be higher if you outsource this print.
+PCBs can be ordered at various online vendors such as PCBway.com.
+It’s recommended to shop around to get your best price.
+PCBway has a minimum order of 5 boards per order; I have extras and can sell you one for $12 + shipping.

 ### Installation

-Under Construction
+To Use the Adafruit Adalogger M0 board in the Arduino IDE, you’ll need to follow the guide linked here: https://learn.adafruit.com/adafruit-feather-m0-adalogger/using-with-arduino-ide.

+All the necessary libraries “should” be in the Arduino folder above.
+Drop these in your local Arduino libraries folder for use.

 <p align="right">(<a href="#top">back to top</a>)</p>